criteo/JVips/README.md

 sudo yum install vips
 ```

-However, note that `JVips.jar` embeddeds `libvips.so` and its dependencies.
-The .jar file is self-sufficient for Linux.
+However, note that `JVips.jar` embeds `libvips.so` and its dependencies.
+The `jar` file is self-sufficient for Linux.
 Look the `--minimal` flag documented below if you don't want this behavior and prefer to rely on system-wide libraries.

 ### 🏁 Windows